 - Half square triangle units are used in the four corners of each quilt block.

 Assemble the Card Trick Quilt Block

-- Arrange block components into three rows, making sure like-fabrics touch each other as shown.
+- Arrange block components into three rows, making sure like-fabrics touch each other.

 - Sew components of each row together.